-Steps: No churches are located in the 65+ DNL of the Future (2025) NCP therefore no steps are needed at this time.
+Steps: No churches are located in the 65+ DNL of the Future (2029) NCP therefore no steps are needed at this time.

-Costs: None
+Costs: None Schedule: n/a

 Effects on Other Programs/Measures: This measure is not expected to adversely affect any other mitigation program measures.